Son of Code Red is wilier

 The new worm installs a Trojan horse, a disguised piece of malicious code that opens a back door through which a hacker can enter at any time.
 Once in, the intruder can use the computer for any purpose.

 The Code Red worm exploits a buffer overflow in the Microsoft Internet Information Server Indexing Service Dynamic Link Library on some versions of Windows NT and 2000.
 It installs a copy of itself, which then scans the Internet for new victims running unprotected versions of IIS.Worm's lair sought

 The new worm, although similar to Code Red, apparently can successfully infect only systems running Windows 2000, FedCIRC technical director Dave Jarrell said.
 NT crashes when it tries to execute it, he said.

 As the new worm emerged on the Internet, federal law enforcement agencies continued searching for the source of Code Red, which began worming its way through the Internet last month, infecting hundreds of thousands of servers and targeting the White House Web site for a denial-of-service attack.

-Ronald Dick, director of the FBI's National Infrastructure Protection Center, said the FBI and Secret Service are on the case, but that tracking the worm back to its origin is difficult.
+Ronald Dick, director of the FBI's National Infrastructure Protection Center, said both the FBI and the Secret Service are on the case, but that tracking the worm back to its origin is difficult.